komalrathi/komalrathi.github.io/content/blog/objectorientedprogramming/index.md

 ## Comparing OOP in JavaScript and Python
 When it comes to encapsulation in both Python and JavaScript, there are no actual features in the language itself to keep the data private.
 Instead, data privatisation relies upon good faith.
-Programmers have designated the underscore as syntax for keeping a variable private, and expect that others who use the data will follow it.
-H

-don't actually keep private - underscore is used programmers only expect that people will follow syntax but there is no formal rule
+Programmers have designated the underscore as syntax for keeping a variable private, and expect that others who access the data will follow it.
+However, there are no rules enforcing this syntax, so the data can be accessed and manipulated, which does not follow the encapsulation principle.